gutenye/android-backup/README.md

 Requiments

 * ssh and rsync in both android and linux side.
 * current need `adb shell` returns root.
 * tested in Linux

+Install

 1. install rsync, ssh into android, you can get it from [android-utils](https://github.com/GutenYe/android-utils)